 - More than 96% of US physicians accept Medicare Assignment as payment in full

 - Of the less than 4% of physicians that are non-PAR, many of them do accept assignment on many claims.
-Accepting assignment helps to avoid the reimbursement penalty.
+Accepting Medicare assignment helps to avoid the reimbursement penalty.
 This also helps to avoid the costs and hassle of collecting from the Medicare beneficiary.
 By being non-PAR, they have the flexibility to decide on a case-by-case basis

-So although there is a possibility that you could receive Excess Charges, that possibility is very small.
+So although there is a possibility that you could be billed for Medicare Excess Charges, that possibility is very small.

 Plan N does not cover excess charges and is a great option for keeping premiums very low.
 Here are the details on Plan N:

 The advice on this website is informational.
 Please consult us before making a purchasing decision to determine what is best for your individual situation.
 You can contact Keith Murray’s office at 888-228-6119.

 Keith Murray is an independent agent and the founder of Integrity Senior Solutions Inc. He has been working with Seniors to meet their insurance and financial needs since 1996.